RotherOSS/doc-otobo-installation/content/installation-docker.rst

 - Gazelle is used as fast Perl webserver.
 - nginx is used as optional reverse proxy for HTTPS support.

-We think that this will become the perfect environment for an OTOBO installation.
+We think that this setup will become the perfect environment for an OTOBO installation.

 Requirements
 ------------